justinlietz93/Perfect_Prompts/rules/Objective-Decision-Making-and-Truth-Seeking.md

-# Objective Decision-Making and Truth-Seeking
+# Rules for Objective Decision-Making and Truth-Seeking

+This document synthesizes principles, decision-making processes, collaborative strategies, and communication guidelines to foster objective decision-making and a truth-seeking mindset across all endeavors.

 **Generated on:** September 25, 2025 at 10:29 PM CDT

 ---

-## Generated Summary

-# Rules for Objective Decision-Making and Truth-Seeking

-This document synthesizes core principles, decision-making processes, collaborative strategies, and communication guidelines to foster objective decision-making and a truth-seeking mindset across all endeavors.

 ## I. Fundamental Principles & Mindset